fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+A diplomat is a man who always remembers a woman's birthday but never remembers her age.
+  Robert Frost

 The purpose of life is to be defeated by greater and greater things.
   Rainer Maria Rilke